The leucine-rich NES binding site of the CRM1-Snurportin1 complex (PDB ID: 3GB8) . The leucine-rich NES sequence of Snurportin1 is 1MEELSQALASSFSVSQ16

 .
 Engelsma, D., Bernad, R., Calafat, J. & Fornerod, M. Supraphysiological nuclear export signals bind CRM1 independently of RanGTP and arrest at Nup358.
 EMBO J. 23, 3643â€“3652 (2004).

-NESdb is freely available to users at academic and nonprofit research institutions.
+NESdb is freely available to the public.

 Copyright © 2010-2012 UT Southwestern Medical Center.
 All rights reserved.